WebAssembly/spec/spectec/test-prose/TEST.md

 allocmem (I8 (i, j))
 1. Let mi be { TYPE: (I8 (i, j)); DATA: 0^((i · 64) · $Ki()); }.
+2. Let a be |s.MEM|.
-2. Append mi to the s.MEM.
+3. Append mi to the s.MEM.
-3. Return |s.MEM|.
+4. Return a.

 allocmems x_0*
 1. If x_0* is [], then: